magentabusiness/magentabusiness.github.io/docs/user-guide/install/cluster/aws-microservices-setup.md

         title: 'Specify Redis Engine version 7.x and node type with at least 1 GB of RAM.'
     1:
         image: /images/install/cloud/aws/redis-single-2.png
-        title: 'Make sure your Redis cluster is accessible from the ThingsBoard cluster.
+        title: 'Make sure your Redis cluster is accessible from the IoT Hub cluster.
 The easiest way to achieve this is to deploy the Redis cluster in the same VPC.
 We also recommend to use private subnets.
 Use "eksctl-thingsboard-cluster-ClusterSharedNodeSecurityGroup-*" security group.'
     2:
         image: /images/install/cloud/aws/redis-single-3.png
         title: 'Disable automatic backups.'